sverrirs/jekyll-webp/README.md

 # WebP Generator for Jekyll
 WebP Image Generator for Jekyll Sites can automatically generate WebP images for all images on your static site and serve them when possible.
+View on [rubygems.org](https://rubygems.org/gems/jekyll-webp).

 > Read more about this tool on my blog at <a href="https://blog.sverrirs.com/2016/06/webp-generator-for-jekyll-sites.html" target="_blank">blog.sverrirs.com</a>

 ## Installation